LifeFone Medical Alert Review

 I wouldn’t recommend it if you want:

 - The least expensive option: LifeFone is definitely affordable and offers a lot of value, but it’s not the cheapest medical alert out there.
-If you need the lowest monthly price possible, try a system from Alert1 or Lively Mobile Plus.
+If you need the lowest monthly price possible, try the Consumer Cellular Iris Ally or the Lively Mobile2.

 To learn more about our favorite medical alert providers, be sure to check out our Medical Guardian review and MobileHelp review.